The Economics Department has a history steeped in firsts, expertise, and innovation

 A popular course called “The Corporation” was first offered by visiting lecturer Stanford Calderwood in 1972, leading to an immediate boost in department enrollments.
 A former business executive and the leader of a wealth management company, Calderwood returned to Wellesley many times over the next ten years to teach the course, developing a strong affinity for the Economics Department.
-The department later received generous funding from the Calderwood Charitable Foundation, establishing the Calderwood Fund for Economics in 2006, which funds the annual Calderwood lecture and a department seminar series.
+In 1999, Stan Calderwood generously funded the Calderwood Professorship in Economics.
+After Stan's death, the department received additional funding from the Calderwood Charitable Foundation in his honor, establishing the Calderwood Fund for Economics in 2006.
+This fund supports the annual Calderwood lecture and a department seminar series.

 In 1976, Karl “Chip” Case joined the department.
 In his 34-year tenure, Chip Case endeared himself to Wellesley students in the Economics Department as a passionate teacher and devoted fan of College athletics.
 In the field of economics, he is celebrated for his creation (with Robert Shiller of Yale University) of the Case-Schiller index, a seminal house price index.
 The Case-Shiller Index is now licensed to Standard and Poor's and remains the industry standard for measuring house price changes.
 Case published extensively on housing markets and prices, including many papers that indicated the risks associated with housing booms.
 In 1989, he co-authored an introductory economics textbook that became a best seller and was most recently reissued in a 12th edition in 2017.